-An account is shown as a T-account, that looks like a capital T. The T-account always has the name of the account and a left side, a right side, and a balance.
+An account is shown as a T-account, which looks like a capital T. The T-account always has the name of the account, a left side, a right side, and a balance.
 The left side is called the debit side.
-The right side is credit side.
+The right side is the credit side.

 If the debits in an account are greater than the credits, the difference is a debit balance.
 If the credits are larger than the debits, then there will be a credit balance.

 The advantage of using T-accounts is that every account has rules to increase and decrease the account.
 Here are the rules for each of the five types of accounts.

 Balance sheet accounts